Azure/azure-sdk-for-java/README.md

 - A Java Developer Kit (JDK), v 1.7 or later
 - Maven
--Azure Service Principal - see [how to create authentication info](./AUTH.md).
+- Azure Service Principal - see [how to create authentication info](./AUTH.md).

 ## Help